Top 5 James Bond comics by Dynamite Entertainment

 Christoph Waltz to play Blofeld

-The character has been held up by legal battles for decades.
-But, last year MGM settled a lawsuit with writer Kevin McClory regarding the rights to SPECTRE and the character of Blofeld.
+Blofeld’s character has been the subject of legal battles for decades, but with MGM settling a lawsuit last year with writer Kevin McClory over the rights to SPECTRE and Blofeld, the iconic villain is set to make a comeback.